magentabusiness/magentabusiness.github.io/docs/paas/eu/user-guide/two-factor-authentication.md

 enable-two-factor-authentication:
     0:
         image: https://img.thingsboard.io/user-guide/two-factor-authentication/two-factor-authentication-1-paas.png
-        title: 'Log in to ThingsBoard as the system administrator or tenant administrator.
+        title: 'Log in to IoT Hub as the system administrator or tenant administrator.
 Navigate to the "Two-factor authentication" page of the "Security" section.
 Uncheck the box labeled "Use system two factor auth settings";'
     1:
         image: https://img.thingsboard.io/user-guide/two-factor-authentication/two-factor-authentication-2-pe.png
         title: 'Choose one or more 2FA verification methods (such as SMS, email, or authenticator app), and set up details like verification message template, verification code lifetime, total allowed time for verification, etc. Save changes to apply the configuration.'